DanielPSchaub/C_GameOfLife/README.md

 The four binary files are: "blinkers", "glider", "random", and "still"

-Your results will be output into the terminal, else you can pipe it into a file as such: "./Conway random 100 > out.txt"
+If you don't want the results in the terminal you can pipe it into a file as such: "./Conway random 100 > out.txt"

 Largely ignore "testInts.txt", that's really only for extensive debugging

+If you want to see it do something, run it a few times incrementing the generations, like this:
+"./Conway blinkers 38"
+"./Conway blinkers 40"
+"./Conway blinkers 42"

-Thank you for looking!
+Thank you and enjoy!